scott-taubman/dev-utils/certs/README.md

 a meaningful way is the Common Name.
 Choose something that will help you identify the certificate easily.

-Finally, Create a signed certificate.
+Create a signed certificate.
 You can optionally create a file containing any subject alternate names to assign:

 ```
 # Without SANs